 Cooking and eating

-The majority of the trip we made our own breakfasts and packed lunches, then ate at local cafes and restaurants for dinner.
-We took along items from our picnic set as listed below, to give us the basic tools to prepare sandwiches while minimising single-use plastics.
+For the majority of the trip we made our own breakfasts and packed lunches then ate at local cafes and restaurants for dinner.
+We took along our picnic set as listed below, to give us the basic tools to prepare sandwiches, wraps and salads while minimising single-use plastics.

 What to pack for Yellowstone

 - One shirt for each day if you’re hiking.
 Depending on the temperature/hiking intensity, we were able to recycle some shirts across two or more days.
 A mix of t-shirts and light, long-sleeved shirts will allow you to adjust your clothing to the activity and the weather.

 - Several pairs of shorts and/or light pants that will be cool, provide sun protection, and be comfortable for hiking.
 Zip-off style cargo/khaki pants are perfect, especially for longer treks starting in the cool of the morning and moving into the heat of the day.

 - A fleece jumper (sweater) for cooler mornings and evenings, or when the weather turns.

 - One evening outfit, something warm to wear each night to dinner and go wildlife spotting.
 I found jeans, a full-length wool thermal top and a down vest worked perfectly.
 I wore these every evening for just a few hours after I had showered from my day hiking.
 I sprayed insect repellant on my clothes rather than my skin when the mosquitoes got bad at dusk.

 - Rain gear, which should live in your daypack for those regular afternoon storms.